A11. Almost everything that happens during legislative debate is meant to waste time. That’s why debate is usually long and boring.

 As a citizen, you expect to go down to the House of Assembly and listen to smart people saying smart things about important issues.
 And that does happen, occasionally.
 Most often, debate in the House is crushingly dull.

 There’s a very good reason why it happens that way.
 Because of party discipline, everybody knows the government is going to win the vote.
 Nobody’s going to change their mind.
-The business of the House could, on most days, be conducted in 10 minutes flat.
+The business of the House could, on most days, be conducted in ten minutes.

 Under a majority government, the opposition knows it can never defeat a bill that the government wants to pass.
 Its only power is delay.
 Delay can mean pain for the government, if there is public pressure.
 Delay can also force the government to compromise, in exchange for allowing a bill to move more quickly.
 Delay is all the opposition has got, so they wring every drop of juice out of it that they can.